geordi/ia-course/assignments/ex01_threshold_index_moments/tufte_markdown_version/index.pp.md

 \end{array}
 \right.,
 $$ {#eq:threshold}
-where $t$ is a chosen threshold.
+where $t$ is a chosen threshold value.
 There are many method to select $t$, see the text for this course.
-However, in our case, we can set the threshold manually.
+However, in the case of our input image, we can set the threshold manually.

 After this step, we have a binary image that indicates where are the objects and where is the background.